tuva-health/docs/docs/data-marts/member-months/about.md

 - Null values in enrollment start date
 - Missing payer information
 - Double counting member months for any patient whose patient_id has changed due to change in employment, insurance product, or other eligibility status changes

-## Assigning Claims to Member Months

-The process of calculating PMPM is requires assigning claims to a particular member month.
-We rely on claim service dates for this assignment.
-Specifically, we use claim_start_date.
-If claim_start_date does not exist, we use claim_end_date.
-If neither claim_start_date nor claim_end_date exist, the claim is not assigned to a member month and is excluded from PMPM analysis.